 If you click on “Advanced,” you can choose to target specific folders.
 You can also scan individual files by selecting “Other.”

 VirusBarrier will also let you run virus scans on any connected iOS devices or external media.
 This includes USB drives and external hard drives.
 Once you’ve connected them to your device, you can schedule a scan against that particular device.

-While there’s a Safe Browsing option built into the VirusBarrier user interface, it’s more for informational purposes.
+There’s a Safe Browsing option built into the VirusBarrier user interface, but this is more for informational purposes.
 You can click on “Check Now” to make sure that the internet browser software installed on your computer is being monitored.

 In the user documentation, Intego states: “Proper browser settings can help prevent you from visiting fraudulent websites.
 VirusBarrier X9 can detect if your web browsers are running with Safe Browsing enabled and warn you if this feature is disabled.”

-Safe Browsing mode doesn’t do anything else, which makes it feel like a somewhat unfinished feature.
-Compare this to, for example, Airo AV, another popular Mac antivirus that will block you from fraudulent or malicious websites.
-There’s always a possibility that the company may flesh this feature out in the future, but it has been around for some time already, so we wouldn’t hold our breath.
+Intego’s Safe Browsing mode doesn’t do anything else, which makes it feel like a somewhat unfinished feature, especially compared to, for example, Airo AV, another popular Mac antivirus that will block you from fraudulent or malicious websites.
+There’s always a possibility that the company may flesh this feature out in the future, but it has been around for some time already and nothing has changed so far.

 Quarantine and Trusted Files

 Along the top of the user interface, you’ll find two tabs named “Quarantine” and “Trusted Files.”
 The “Quarantine” tab is fairly self-explanatory: this is where potentially harmful files, such as those containing computer viruses, will be prevented from running on your device or accessing the internet.